Queritel/meet/README.md

 ### Updating dependencies

-`$ npm update` updates JavaScript dependencies (including CLDR data).
+`$ npm update` for JavaScript dependencies (including CLDR data).

-`$ composer update` updates PHP dependencies.
+`$ composer update` for PHP dependencies.

-`$ gulp dependencies` must be run manually after each dependency update; the script injects all relevant dependencies into the application source tree (`/src`).
+`$ gulp dependencies` must be run manually afterwards in any case; this will 'massage' and inject all relevant dependency components into the application source tree (`/src`).

 ### Preflight